nebari-dev/nebari/docs/source/dev_guide/minikube.md

 sed -i -E 's/(mem_guarantee):\s+[A-Za-z0-9\.]+/\1: 1G/g' "qhub-config.yaml"
 ```

-The last two commands preceding reduce slightly the memory and CPU requirements of JupyterLab sessions etc. Make any other changes needed to the qhub-config.yaml file.
+The preceding two commands reduce slightly the memory and CPU requirements of JupyterLab sessions etc. Make any other changes needed to the `qhub-config.yaml` file.

 Then deploy: